ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 Successfully created subnet configuration
 ```

-## Deploy the CLI subnet to Fuji
+## Deploy the CLI Subnet to Fuji

-This step is going to create the subnet and the blockchain inside Fuji.
+This step is going to create the Subnet and the blockchain inside Fuji.
 It
-requires you to set up a key to be able to pay the fuji Fees.
+requires you to set up a key to be able to pay the Fuji Fees.
 Let's assume
-you have a key `keyName` with enought funds.
+you have a key `keyName` with enough funds.

 ```shell
 avalanche subnet deploy <subnetName>